WAYSIDE SPEEDWELL

 Click on each photo thumbnail to enlarge.

 This naturalized annual was introduced from Europe.
 The hairy stems are prostrate and radiate outward to form rounded mats up to 12 inches across (C).
-The hairy leaves are rotund and scalloped; they are less than 1/2 inch wide and have short stalks.
-The tiny blue and white flowers are less than 1/4 inch wide with four petals, one smaller than the other three (B).
-The flower stalks emerge from the leaf axils.
-Identified by the tiny blue and white flowers and rotund, scalloped leaves.
-Brooklime Speedwell (Veronica Americana) has similar flowers in clusters, but lance-shaped leaves.
-Corn Speedwell (Veronica arvensis) has lance-shaped leaves and bracts; it is found at Neale Woods only.
+The hairy leaves are round with scalloped margins; they are less than 1/2 inch wide and have short stalks.
+The tiny blue and white flowers are less than 1/4 inch wide with four petals, the lower one smaller than the other three (B).
+Flower stalks emerge from the leaf axils.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.